Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term

 \section{Introduction}

 Hyperbolic systems of balance laws with stiff source terms appear in a wide spectrum of applications, ranging from fluid dynamics to geophysical modeling.
 Numerical methods for such systems must effectively reconcile the conflicting requirements of accuracy and efficiency, especially when confronted with stiff source terms that impose severe time-step restrictions under explicit discretizations.
-Traditional fully explicit schemes suffer from restrictive Courant-Friedrichs-Lewy (CFL) conditions \cite{Shu1997,Castro2020, Macca2024CATMOOD} while fully implicit approaches, although unconditionally stable, become computationally prohibitive due to the need to solve large and nonlinear systems at each time step \cite{Quinpi,Thomann2025}.
+Traditional fully explicit schemes suffer from restrictive Courant-Friedrichs-Lewy (CFL) conditions \cite{Shu1997,Castro2020, Macca2024CATMOOD} while fully implicit approaches, although unconditionally stable, become computationally prohibitive due to the need to solve large and nonlinear systems at each time step \cite{Quinpi}.
 To bridge this gap, semi-implicit methods have been developed, which treat the non-stiff convective fluxes explicitly and the stiff source terms implicitly.
-This dual approach enhances computational efficiency while maintaining stability and accuracy \cite{PareschiRusso,Boscarino-Filbet,Macca2024,MaccaRussoBumi}.
+This dual approach enhances computational efficiency while maintaining stability and accuracy; for relaxation settings leading to \emph{linearly implicit} stages we refer to~\cite{PareschiRusso}, while more general semi-implicit formulations are discussed in~\cite{Boscarino-Filbet,Macca2024,MaccaRussoBumi,Thomann2025}.

 In recent years, central schemes have gained widespread acceptance for approximating hyperbolic conservation laws.
 Starting from the seminal work of Nessyahu and Tadmor (NT) \cite{NT}, many extensions have been proposed to incorporate source terms by means of non-splitting strategies \cite{russo,Liotta,pareschi2001central}.
 However, these approaches have commonly been formulated in the finite difference framework, and their adaptation to a finite volume setting, particularly with a view toward improving the integration of source terms, remains an area of active research.